 Different purposes of Juicing and Blending

-Others don't like fibres at all.
-Blending offers you both pulp and fibre from the vegetable and fruits.
-On the other hand, in juicing, you will get only the liquefied fruits or vegetables without any fibre.
+Others don’t like fibers at all.
+Blending offers you both pulp and fiber from the vegetable and fruits.
+On the other hand, in juicing, you will get only the liquefied fruits or vegetables without any fiber.

 Nutritional Benefits of Juicing and Blending

-The main disadvantage of this process is that you lose all the essential fibres from the fruits and vegetables.
-These fibres are necessary for the human body as they help in the digestion process.
+The main disadvantage of this process is that you lose all the essential fibers from the fruits and vegetables.
+These fibers are necessary for the human body as they help in the digestion process.
 Other than that, it also helps control the blood sugar level and lowers the risk of heart-related diseases.

 After juice making, you will get a highly concentrated liquid that will be rich in nutrients.
-It happens because the bulk quantity of vitamins and minerals and all other nutrients of the fruit are present in the juice instead of the fibres and the pulp extracted after juicing.
+It happens because the bulk quantity of vitamins and minerals and all other nutrients of the fruit are present in the juice instead of the fibers and the pulp extracted after juicing.
 You can eat the pulp or reuse it for different purposes.
 Do not throw it away.

 fibre Contents After Juicing and Blending

-If looked closely, you will find that juices contain a significantly less amount of fibre and also, some juicers produce juice with zero fibre.
-As mentioned earlier, the fibres in fruits and vegetables play an essential role in the human digestive system and decrease several other health issues.
+If looked closely, you will find that juices contain a significantly less amount of fiber, and also, some juicers produce juice with zero fiber.
+As mentioned earlier, the fibers in fruits and vegetables play an essential role in the human digestive system and decrease several other health issues.

-Most of the fibres present in the fruits like apples, citrus fruits (lemon, orange) etc., are soluble in water.
-On the other hand, the vegetables like cauliflower, spinach, potatoes, etc., contain insoluble fibres.
-The soluble fibres dissolve in the water present in the body and reduce the rate of digestion.
+Most of the fibers present in the fruits like apples, citrus fruits (lemon, orange), etc., are soluble in water.
+On the other hand, the vegetables like cauliflower, spinach, potatoes, etc., contain insoluble fibers.
+The soluble fibers dissolve in the water present in the body and reduce the rate of digestion.

-In this way, the soluble fibres present in the fruits help to maintain the blood sugar level.
-The insoluble fibres do precisely the opposite thing; it stimulates the actions of both small and large intestines.
-These insoluble fibres help in stool formation and smooth digestion.
+In this way, the soluble fibers present in the fruits help to maintain the blood sugar level.
+The insoluble fibers do precisely the opposite thing; it stimulates the actions of both small and large intestines.
+These insoluble fibers help in stool formation and smooth digestion.